pkavumba/django-vectordb/docs/tutorial/quickstart.md

 print(results.search_time) # only available if search is the last method called
 ```

 Note that the search method returns a QuerySet with results ordered by the best match.
 The QuerySet will also have the search_time in seconds which only available when search is the last method called on the QuerySet.
-Each result item will contain the following fields: `id`, `content_object`, `object_id`, `content_type`, `text`, `embedding`, an annotated `score`, and a `vector` property that returns the `np.ndarray` representation of the embedding field, which is in `bytes`.
+Each result item will contain the following fields: `id`, `content_object`, `object_id`, `content_type`, `text`, `embedding`, an annotated `distance`, and a `vector` property that returns the `np.ndarray` representation of the embedding field, which is in `bytes`.
 As the search provides a `QuerySet`, you can selectively display the fields you want like this:

 ```python
 from vectordb import vectordb